$3,000 rule for banks

 If You're a Cash-Heavy Business

 ⚠️ Don't structure: Splitting a $9,000 transaction into three $3,000 transactions to avoid recordkeeping is "structuring" — itself a federal crime under 31 USC § 5324, even if the underlying funds are legitimate.
 Just deposit normally.
+The penalties for structuring (up to 5 years prison + $250K fine) far exceed any concern about recordkeeping.

 How It Affects Your Funding Application